Input-Feedforward-Passivity-Based Distributed Optimization Over Jointly Connected Balanced Digraphs: IFP-Based Distributed Algorithm

 \subsection{Algorithm Over UJSC Balanced Topologies}

-In this subsection, we show that the IFP framework allows the study of distributed algorithms over directed and UJSC switching topologies.
-Meanwhile, the effort in constructing complicated candidate Lyapunov functions in convergence analysis is greatly reduced.
+In this subsection, we analyze the convergence of \Cref{Algorithm distributed algorithm} over weight-balanced and UJSC switching topologies based on output feedback interconnections of subsystems $\Sigma_i$ in \eqref{subsystems}.
+Meanwhile, the effort in constructing candidate Lyapunov functions in convergence analysis is greatly reduced.

 \begin{definition} The group of agents $\Sigma_i$, $\forall i \in \mathcal{N}$ is said to achieve output consensus if their outputs satisfy $\lim_{t\rightarrow \infty} \left\lVert y_i(t) - y_j(t)\right\rVert = 0, ~\forall i,j \in \mathcal{N}$. \end{definition}